qbead/qbeadWebsite/content/book/basics.md

   // Set the large LED number 0 to
   // have red=255, green=0, and blue=0 color.
   SpinWheel.setLargeLED(0, 255, 0, 0);
-  // Update the currently shinning LEDs
+  // Update the currently shining LEDs
   // based on the instructions provided up to here.
   SpinWheel.drawFrame();
 }
 ```

-Try to copy this code in the Arduino software and upload it to your SpinWheel.
+Try to copy this code into the Arduino software and upload it to your SpinWheel.
 It should cause one single large LED to turn on in bright red.
 You can modify the `setLargeLED` line to change the appearance of the SpinWheel.
-The first item (also called "parameters") in the parenthesis
+The first item (also called a "parameter") in the parentheses
  <span class="footnote">identifies the affected LED<span>The number goes from 0 to 7.</span></span>
 and the other <span class="footnote">three numbers are the red,
 green, and blue components<span>They have to be numbers between 0 (color is off) and 255 (color is on at full brightness).</span></span> of the desired color.)